JW-Rami/autorefresh/README.md

 3. Run the script by typing `python auto_refresh.py` in your terminal or command prompt.

+4. Go on the window where you want to auto refresh

-4. The script will press the `Ctrl+R` keys every x seconds to refresh the web page.
+5. The script will press the `Ctrl+R` keys every x seconds to refresh the web page.

 ## How to stop it ?